LennaHammer/LennaHammer.github.io/_posts/2024-01-25-Coq-Cheatsheet.md

   | father: x -> y -> parent x y.
 ```

-The natural number, which we often use to construct some properties with calculation and induction, is implemented in Coq as follows:
+The natural number, which we often use to construct some properties with calculation and induction, is defined in Coq as follows:

 ```Coq
 Inductive nat : Type :=